joerg65/libGPS_TinkerBoard/README.md

 adb shell echo "'GPSPORT /dev/ttyACM0\nGPSSPEED 115200' > /system/etc/gps.conf"
 ```

 The serial device needs the permission 666.
 To do this on boot, there are alternatives.
-One is to extract the boot partition and change the file uevent.rk3288.rc and repack and flash back back to the Tinkerboard.
+One is to extract the boot partition and change the file uevent.rk3288.rc and repack and flash back to the Tinkerboard.
-The other solution is to install SuperUser, after there will be a file named 'install-recovery.sh', where you can do this.
+The other solution is to install SuperUser, after that, there will be a file named 'install-recovery.sh', where you can do this.